SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 Advanced tips:

-* TaxonWorks is about linking the right concepts first.
-The current authorship of a name should reflect how the name *should* look if the rules are followed, not how it *did* look when it appeared.
-You can assign alternate values to People's names if you want to reflect how an authors name is spelt in different contexts.
+* TaxonWorks is about creating the links between concepts (e.g. things like People, Collection Objects, Names, Otus).
+How those concepts are visualized is a big can of worms.
+You can assign alternate values to People's names (e.g. abbreviations, alternate spellings) if you want to reflect how an authors name is spelt in different contexts.

 #### ICZN